 If you have no credit history, but you have some cash, you might want to apply for a secured credit card.
 A secured credit card requires you to deposit an amount of money with the credit card company until you have proven you can manage credit well or until the account is closed at a future date.

-If you have no credit history or bad credit history and do not want (or are unable) to come up with a deposit for a secured credit card, your options are few for building or rebuilding credit.
+If you have no credit history or bad credit history and do not want (or are unable) to come up with a deposit for a secured credit card, your options are few for building credit.

 A credit builder account with Self is an option, however, and offers the following benefits: